Regatta (clothing): Celebrity ambassadors

 Regatta work with celebrity ambassadors which have in the past included Girls Aloud member Kimberley Walsh as well as Alesha Dixon and Vogue Williams.

-TV presenter Rochelle Humes is the current ambassador for the brand, launching a collection of eight jackets in September 2021.
+TV presenter Rochelle Humes launched a collection of eight jackets in September 2021.
+ITV This Morning presenter Josie Gibson curated style edit for the third season in Spring 2022.
+The current womenswear brand ambassador is Giovanna Fletcher.
+The current menswear ambassador is cricketer and broadcaster Andrew Flintoff, aka Freddie Flintoff.